Sandra-hub900/cs50-final-project/README.md

 ### SMS and Communication Systems

 The SMS system was designed to handle various edge cases:
-- Dual SIM support with automatic detection and user selection
 - Message splitting for long SMS content
 - Retry mechanisms for failed deliveries
 - Integration with Android's SmsManager for reliable message sending